mkPlasma/McFatter-Game/README.md

 # McFatter-Game

-This is a 2D bullet-hell game engine made in Java using LWJGL for window management and user input, and OpenGL for rendering.
+This is a 2D bullet hell game engine made in Java using LWJGL for window management and user input, and OpenGL for rendering.
 It includes a player with movement and firing, stages, and enemies and bullets with complex, programmable behaviors.

 Bullets, enemies, and stages are controlled by a custom scripting language called DScript.
 DScript is a Java-like scripting language with features like variables, loops, and functions.